BushidoUK/Russian-APT-Tool-Matrix/GroupProfiles/Gamaredon.md

 | | | | | | | | |

 > [!NOTE]
-> This is the list of tools that have been observed during various intrusions that have been attributed to FANCY BEAR
+> This is the list of tools that have been observed during various intrusions that have been attributed to Gamaredon

 #### Sources
 | Date Published | Report |